daniloteodoro/architecture-scalability/README.md

 **Important**: don't forget to delete your resources on AWS after use! (`kops delete cluster <your_cluster_name> --yes`)

 Make sure the command `docker login` is working, so you can push images to your own repository.
-Your repository name should be configured in the env file in `../../deployment/.env`.
+Your repository name should be configured in the env file in `../../deployment/.env`. <br>
+In this file you can also set the variable `APP_PROTOCOL` to **REST or GRPC**. <br>
 After that run the script to build and push ELK (ElasticSearch/Logstash/Kibana) images to your repository:

 * `./architecture_scalability/k8/cluster$ ../../elk/elk-build-and-push.sh`

 You will need the container images in your repo.
 We use [Jib](https://github.com/GoogleContainerTools/jib) for that.
-The pre-requisite to use jib is to have an environment variable DOCKERHUB_USER set to your docker hub repository.
+The pre-requisite to build is to have an environment variable DOCKERHUB_USER set to your docker hub repository.
 You can source the .env file you previously configured for that, though the easiest way is to run the script on the deployment directory (you need maven installed):

 * `./architecture_scalability/k8/cluster$ ../../deployment/build_project_push_images.sh`